natritmeyer/site_prism/README.md

 `wait_until_<element_name>_visible` method.
 Calling this method will cause the test to wait for Capybara's default wait time for the element to become visible (*not* the same as existence!).
-You can customise the wait time be supplying a number of seconds to wait.
+You can customise the wait time by supplying a number of seconds to wait.
 Using the above
 example:

 ```ruby